vikas-pawar-01/java-design-patterns/README.md

 - **Adapter (Class vs Object)**: Converts the interface of a class into another interface clients expect.

+- **Bridge**: Decouples an abstraction from its implementation so that the two can vary independently.

 - **Façade**: Provides a simplified interface to a larger body of code.

 - **Proxy**: Provides a placeholder or surrogate to control access to an object.